 - Remove (if possible) and clean the glass doors with a non-ammonia-based glass cleaner or homemade vinegar solution.

-- Use a vacuum to clean any debris inside or around the vents of the heat exchanger if one exists.
+- Vacuum any debris inside or around the vents of the heat exchanger if one exists.

 Related: